20+ Interesting Facts About Languages In Croatia

 Is Italian an official language in Croatia?

-Italian is the official language of Istria County (Istarska županija / Regione istriana) along with Croatian.
+Italian is co-official with Croatian in Istria County (Istarska županija / Regione istriana).

 Is Venetian spoken in Croatia?

-Varieties of Venetian, a Romance language originating in the northeastern Italian region of Veneto, are spoken in the counties of Istria, Primorje-Gorski Kotar and Dalmatia.
+Yes.
+Varieties of Venetian, a Romance language from Veneto, are spoken in Istria, Primorje-Gorski Kotar, and Dalmatia.

 Was Dalmatian spoken in Croatia?